justinprez/room-visualizer/README.md

-# smart-home
+# Smart Home Web Application
-Web application to monitor an individual's physical activity within the McMaster Smart Home.
+A web application to remotely monitor an individual's physical activity within the McMaster Smart Home.